elipapa/markdown-cv/index.md

 Research Assistant/Developer

-- Designed and implemented agent based model to simulate the spread of the Hepatitis C virus in Australia and determine the effectiveness of new treatment strategies; the model's results were presented at The 33rd Annual Meeting of the Society for Medical Decision Making in Chicago, USA.
+- Designed and implemented agent based model to simulate the spread of the Hepatitis C virus in Australia and determine the effectiveness of new treatment strategies; selected for The 33rd Annual Meeting of the Society for Medical Decision Making (SMDM).

 `Mar 2009 - Mar 2010` __Service Oriented Computing Research Group, The University of New South Wales__<br>
 Research Assistant/Developer

-- Developed graphical user interfaces for dynamic and distributed business process management.
+- Developed graphical user interfaces for real-time distributed business process management.

 `May 2007 - Dec 2008` __The Quant Team, Macquarie Group__<br>
 Developer

 - Created a fully-automated strategy back-testing suite, achieving an 85% reduction in the time to send Quant Team research to clients in both Australia and Japan.
-- Developed portfolio performance monitoring and quantitative database systems.
+- Developed portfolio performance monitoring and quantitative database systems used by the entire Quant Team.

 ## Education